 The second phase of the Passive Location Ranging measurement sequence, after the Passive Location Ranging polling phase, is called the Passive Location Ranging measurement sounding phase.
 The Passive Location Ranging measurement sounding phase is composed by one or more Passive Location Sounding subvariant Ranging Trigger frame and HE Ranging NDP exchanges, a Ranging NDPA frame, and an HE Ranging NDP transmissions.

+Figure 11-<PTBR-Triplet>—Passive TB Ranging Polling, measurent sounding, and measurement reporting parts. (#2212)

 In Passive Location Ranging, the Trigger frame that the RSTA send is of variant Ranging and subvariant Passive Location Sounding.
 The Trigger frame here only allocates uplink resources to a single STA.